Computer-aided dispatch: Methodology

 Again, granted as it can be seen that the fields are spelled out, the call-taker uses those abbreviations that are already predetermined in order to quickly gather and transmit the information.

-The dispatcher then receives the call from the call-taker and is able dispatch the call to those available.
+The dispatcher then receives the call from the call-taker and is able to dispatch the call to those available.
 The dispatcher's screen would show the available personnel that are dispatchable.
 A typical setting can be exemplified by this: